miselkrstovic/experiments-in-spring/README.md

 _none_

 Request Parameters:<br>
-**keyword** - a case-insensitive search keyword, used in a start-with searching algorithm.
+**keyword** - a case-insensitive search keyword, that uses a "start-with" matching algorithm.

-**sort** - a single key that designates comma separated field names with which to perform sorting on, of the allowable field names "firstName", "surname", "dateOfBirth", "creationDate".
-If an illegal or no value is specified, than the default is "creationDate".
+**sort** - a single key that designates comma-separated field names, with which to perform sorting on.
+Field names are restriced to the allowable field names: "firstName", "surname", "dateOfBirth", "creationDate".
+If an illegal value, or no value at all is specified, than the default is set to "creationDate".

 **order** - defines the sorting order whether it is _ascending_ or _descending_.
 Only two values are permitted here, and has to be one of "asc", or "desc".
 By default "asc" is set.